squisquater/squisquater.github.io/_pages/teaching.md

 ## Mentorship

+**NSF REU Mentor** to Katelyn Sanchez.
+Ecological and Evolutionary Response to Rapid Environmental Change (EERREC) Research Experience for Undergraduates (REU).
+National Science Foundation.
+Hosted at UC Davis.
+Independent research project: Genetic Diversity of the San Joaquin Kit Fox.
+Summer 2022. \
+\
 **Career Discover Group Mentor** to 21 first-year, UC Davis undergraduate students.
-Working to guide them throughout the 2020-2021 school year as they assess their skills, interests, and values, and the role in which these play in successfully choosing a major and building a career. \
+Working to guide them throughout the school year as they assess their skills, interests, and values, and the role in which these play in successfully choosing a major and building a career.
+2020 - 2021. \
 \
 **Graduate Student Mentor** to Stephanie Oleksy.
 Undergraduate Animal Biology Research Practicum: Museum skull specimens offer insight into ecologically relevant body size differences between closely related montane and lowland red fox subspecies.
 2019 - 2021. \
 \